rombrew/phobia/doc/MachineProbe.md

 	(pmc) reg pm.forced

-* `pm.forced_hold_D` - Forced current setpoint which should be enough to hold rotor in aligned position and force it turn.
+- `pm.forced_hold_D` - Forced current setpoint which should be enough to hold rotor in aligned position and force it turn.
-* `pm.forced_accel` - Allowed acceleration of the forced control.
+- `pm.forced_accel` - Allowed acceleration of the forced control.

 If you use power supply that not tolerate reverse current then consider the wattage limit settings.

     (pmc) reg pm.watt

-* `pm.watt_wA_reverse` - Maximal reverse current on DC link.
+- `pm.watt_wA_reverse` - Maximal reverse current on DC link.
-* `pm.watt_uDC_maximal` - Maximal overvoltage on DC link.
+- `pm.watt_uDC_maximal` - Maximal overvoltage on DC link.

-Also do not forget to reset the machine parameters if you have previously run with another machine.
+Also do not forget to reset the machine parameters if you have previously run another machine.

     (pmc) pm_default_probe

 ## Sensors adjustment

 To achieve the best accuracy PMC has the ability of self-adjust voltage and current onboard sensors.
-The automatic self-adjustment is necessary to match the voltage measurement channels.
-Also current sensors will be self-adjusted if machine is connected.
+The self-adjustment procedure allows you to match measurement channels between phases.

 	(pmc) pm_self_adjust

-This is enough to do it once and save the values in the flash.
+This is enough to do it once and store the values in the flash.
 But we recommend to do it again if you radically change DC link voltage.

 ## Number of the rotor pole pairs